 In 2019, 31% of Kentucky beneficiaries chose a Medicare Advantage plan.
 Advantage coverage can cost anywhere from $0-$100 a month in KY.
 Let’s say Rita goes with a $0 premium plan instead of Medicare because she thinks it’ll save her money.

 Well, the same dog walking COPD incident as before occurs.
 When the ambulance picks her up, the copayment is $260 for her ride to the hospital.
 Then, the inpatient hospital visit costs $275 EACH DAY for days 1-7, or $1,925 for a week in the hospital.

-MA coverage offers the Maximum Out Of Pocket (MOOP) which protects beneficiaries from paying over a certain amount; usually about $6,500 annually.
+Advantage coverage offers the Maximum Out Of Pocket (MOOP), which protects beneficiaries from paying over a certain amount, usually about $6,500 annually.

 Well, with Medigap plan G, Rita pays about $100 a month and doesn’t worry about inpatient hospital expenses.
 MA coverage is better than no coverage; however, Medicare Supplement plans offer the most comprehensive benefits.

-Now, MA plans do benefit those under 65, we’ll discuss that more below.
+Now, Advantage plans do benefit those under 65, and we’ll discuss that more below.

 Medicare Part D in Kentucky